FastestMolasses/CodeEdit/Getting-Started.md

 In order to contribute you first have to fork the repository by tapping the **Fork** button on the top left.
 This will create a copy in your own repository list.

 After you forked the repository you can clone your fork to your local machine.
-For starters we recommend using a tool with a GUI like [GitHub Desktop](https://desktop.github.com).
+For starters we recommend using a tool with a GUI like [GitHub Desktop](https://desktop.github.com) or [Fork](https://git-fork.com).

-## Basic Structure
+## Open the Project in Xcode

 In order to contribute you first have to understand roughly how everything works together in our project.
 First of all you need to open the directory where you cloned the repository to in Finder.
 Inside that directory you will find a couple of files and sub-directories.